touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

 ## Spec Repo

-If you are going to publish for Cocoapods, you'll also need a Cocoapods spec repo.
-This is a separate repo that Cocoapods uses to store published version information.
+If you are going to publish for CocoaPods, you'll also need a CocoaPods spec repo.
+This is a separate repo that CocoaPods uses to store published version information.
 This config is somewhat more complex, but still reasonably straightforward to configure.

 ## Configure The Kotlin Repo